apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 ## For more information

+Follow this blog to keep up to date with what is happening in the Flink community.

-Anything you think has been misrepresented, is wrong or missing, please let me know via Flink Slack.
+If you have ideas for what you would like to see in these blogs or there is anything you think has been misrepresented, is wrong or missing, please let us know via the dev list (detail below) or [slack](https://flink.apache.org/how-to-contribute/getting-help/#slack).

 If you would like to keep a closer eye on what’s happening in the community, subscribe to one of the Flink [@community mailing list](https://flink.apache.org/community.html#mailing-lists) to get fine-grained weekly updates, upcoming event announcements and more.
 Two popular mailing lists are: